bonovoxly/coinmarketcap-exporter/README.md

 A prometheus exporter for <https://coinmarketcap.com/>.

 Just a fun little demo, to both get more familiar with the Prometheus Exporter code and track some metrics on Bitcoin and Cryptocurrencies.
+This grabs the JSON data from the Coinmarketcap API and presents them as metrics for Prometheus.

 # Developing